 - Tag – reveal any workspace item associated with selected tags

 - Custom Field – any pick list custom project or task fields in your workspace

-- Item Status – states like all, active, done, flagged, etc. as well as date and text custom project or task fields
+- Item Status – states like all, active, done, flagged, etc. as well as date, text, number and currency custom project or task fields

 - Critical Path – turn on critical path highlighting for a plan item, and then filter to see just those items on the critical path